-Many individuals who receive a summons or petition wonder: “Can I do this myself or do I always need a lawyer?”
-In some cases, you are indeed allowed to sue without a lawyer.
-But the question is whether it’s wise.
-In this article, we will explain when you can sue on your own, what the risks are, and why a lawyer is often a better choice.
+Many private individuals who receive a summons or petition wonder: “Can I do this myself or do I always need a lawyer?”
+In some cases, you are indeed allowed to litigate without a lawyer.
+But the question is whether that is wise.
+In this article, we explain when you may litigate on your own, what the risks are, and why a lawyer is often a better choice.

-When are you allowed to sue without a lawyer?
+When are you allowed to litigate without a lawyer?

 -